logchimp/docs/docs/cli/readme.md

 title: CLI
 ---

-An all-in-one tool to help you setup and configured it making it super easy to spin up a new LogChimp site.
+An all-in-one tool to help you configure and making it super easy to spin up a new LogChimp site.

-LogChimp CLI is to makes it possible to install LogChimp with a single command.

 We understand that some users are going to want more flexibility, so the CLI has a whole set of flags and options that allow you to break the steps down and adjust what they do.